Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Are we still measuring progress on private learning?

-Of course, it is possible we do live in \worldone, and current or future foundation models will perform well when tuned privately on sensitive tasks.
+Of course, it is possible we do live in \worldone, and foundation models will perform well when tuned privately on sensitive tasks.
 This would be a very promising signal that private learning can be achieved in many real-world deployments.
 Nevertheless, concerns with the sensitive nature of pretraining sets (Section~\ref{sec:public_sensitive}), and the necessity to outsource large models (Section~\ref{sec:outsource}) could remain.

-As a result, regardless of which world we are in, we encourage researchers to also continue to study ways to make differentially private learning (without pretraining) better, as progress on this problem can hopefully also inform real-world deployments (even if these use some form of pretraining).
+As a result, regardless of which world we are in, we encourage researchers to continue studying ways to make differentially private learning (without pretraining) better, as progress on this problem can also inform real-world deployments (even if these use some form of pretraining).

+Inspired by this paper's first appearance, some subsequent works have studied the efficacy of cross-domain transfer in the differentially private setting.
+We draw attention to the work of~\citet{BerradaDSHSSKSB23}, which performs public pretraining on large-scale public datasets such as ImageNet-21K and JFT, and private fine-tuning on a variety of datasets, including medical datasets like CheXpert~\cite{IrvinRKYCCMHBSSMHSJLLPLN19} and MIMIC-CXR~\cite{JohnsonPBGLDMH19}.
+They show that this strategy is able to achieve reasonably high utility (i.e., close to the non-private SOTA) even for datasets belonging to such specialized domains, providing evidence towards being in \worldone.
+We note that the paper lacks a baseline of private training from scratch, so it is tough to evaluate precisely how much the public pretraining helped.
+As this work only offers results only for a few dataset pairs, it is important for the field to more broadly understand the efficacy of public pretraining for private ML before reaching any general conclusions.